MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/portal-health.md

 - M365-collaboration
 - enabler-strategic
 - m365initiative-spsites
-description: "Creating and launching a healthy SharePoint portal"
+description: "Create and launch a healthy SharePoint portal to ensure a performant viewing experience"
 ---

 # Creating and launching a healthy SharePoint portal